Find Grad Schools

 Find Schools Near

-What Do Business Continuity Planner Do?
+Life As a Business Continuity Planner

 Business Continuity Planner Example Develop, maintain, or implement business continuity and disaster recovery strategies and solutions, including risk assessments, business impact analyses, strategy selection, and documentation of business continuity and disaster recovery procedures.
 Plan, conduct, and debrief regular mock-disaster exercises to test the adequacy of existing plans and strategies, updating procedures and plans regularly.
 Act as a coordinator for continuity efforts after a disruption event.